IgniteUI/igniteui-docfx/jp/components/linear_progress.md

 <div class="divider--half"></div>

 Finally let's make our sample even more exciting and good as we set the following attributes: `textAlign`, `textVisibility`, `textTop` and `text`.
-And now let's see how looks like our code:
+And now let's see how our code looks:
 ```html
 ...
 <section class="sample-content">